top of page

 Two Bridges, Manhattan

-Since 1933 The Eng family has been providing the Chinatown neighborhood and beyond with Toisanese staples including tofu, soy milk, noodles and rice cake.
-Since 2020 we have been able to include freshly made soy milk from Fong on for our Elders on our independent care route!
+Since 1933, the Eng family has proudly provided the Chinatown community and beyond with Toisanese staples such as tofu, soy milk, noodles, and rice cakes.
+In 2020, we were thrilled to start offering freshly made soy milk from Fong On to the elders on our independent care route!

 Fong On